Search Request JSON Properties

 ],

-To run a Vector Search query, you must still include a query object with your Search request.
-To return only results from your Vector Search query, you can set the query object to a match_none query.
+If your cluster is running Couchbase Server version 7.6.2 and later, to return only results from your Vector Search query, do not include a query object with your Search request.
 To run a hybrid query that uses regular Search Service parameters together with Vector Search to return results, see the Query Object section.

 An object in the knn array can contain the following properties: